Synapt1x/MitochondriaModel/README.md

 ![Check the current version of the model](/Images/helpCommandsAug25.png)

-In the *Help* menu, there is a *Version* button and a *Info...* button.
+In the *Help* menu, there is a *Version* button and an *Info...* button.
 The Version button allows the user to confer with the Git system to check the current tagged version of the program.
 This will inform the user whether or not there are any available updates to the model or the GUI code so that the most up-to-date version of the simulation model can be accessible to the user without complication.
 The *Info...* button will pull up this README.md document